-The curriculum at the school follows a developmental approach whereby the needs of individuals are met and catered for in a supportive learning environment.
-The curriculum is planned so that students enjoy learning and are motivated to achieve to their potential.
+The Junior School curriculum follows a developmental approach whereby the needs of individuals are met and catered for in a supportive learning environment.
+It is also designed to nurture a love of learning in our students, motivating them to reach their potential.

-We look forward to welcoming you, when you visit our school.
+We look forward to welcoming you.

 Warm regards,

-Gabrielle Frisby

-HEAD OF JUNIOR SCHOOL
+Jenni Ryan ACTING HEAD OF JUNIOR SCHOOL